Airship: 19th century

 In 1897, an airship with an aluminum envelope was built by the Hungarian-Croatian engineer David Schwarz.
 It made its first flight at Tempelhof field in Berlin after Schwarz had died.
 His widow, Melanie Schwarz, was paid 15,000 marks by Count Ferdinand von Zeppelin to release the industrialist Carl Berg from his exclusive contract to supply Schwartz with aluminium.

-From 1897 to 1899, Konstantin Danilewsky, medical doctor and inventor from Kharkov, built four muscle-powered airships, of gas volume 150–180 m3.
-About 200 ascents were made within a framework of experimental flight program, at two locations, with no significant incidents.
+From 1897 to 1899, Konstantin Danilewsky, a medical doctor and inventor from Kharkov, built four muscle-powered airships with a gas volume of 150–180 m3.
+About 200 ascents were made within the framework of an experimental flight program, at two locations, with no significant incidents.